-To schedule a screening mammogram, please use our convenient online scheduling tool.
-You can also call our scheduling team at (512) 453-6100 or toll free at (800) 998-8214.
-No provider referral is required for a screening mammogram, but you will be required to provide the name of your primary medical provider, so we can send them the results of your exam.
+To schedule a screening mammogram, please schedule online or call our scheduling team at (512) 453-6100 or toll-free at (800) 998-8214.
+No provider referral is required for a screening mammogram, but you will be required to provide the name of your primary medical provider so that we can send them the results of your exam.

 One of ARA’s board-certified radiologists will interpret your mammogram and a written report will be sent to your medical provider within 3 working days.
 Please be aware that delays in sending reports can sometimes occur when previous exams are needed for comparison.
 You will receive a letter within 10 business days.
 If you have any questions about the results, please contact your medical provider.

 ARA wants to provide a safe, comfortable environment for patients and staff.